Home > Winter

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-Here’s a hot take for you: The most important piece of gear in your snowboard kit is the right pair of snowboard boots.
-After all, it’s easy to hop on a buddy’s board or demo new bindings, but picking a new pair of boots can be a torturous and time-consuming affair.
+Hereโ€™s a hot take for you: The most important piece of gear in your snowboard kit is the right pair of snowboard boots.
+After all, itโ€™s easy to hop on a buddyโ€™s board or demo new bindings, but picking a new pair of boots can be a torturous and time-consuming affair.
 Land on the right boots, and progression is yours for the taking.
-Make the wrong choice, and you’ll be babying blisters in the lodge.
+Make the wrong choice, and youโ€™ll be babying blisters in the lodge.

 To help you on your quest for the perfect snowboarding gear this season, we tested boots from all the top brands.
 We also divided this list into specific categories so you can easily find a pair of boots that match your riding style and budget.
+If you’ve been in the boxing ring for a while, check out our two favorite pairs for guys and gals: the Menโ€™s Vans Infuse and Women’s ThirtyTwo Lashed Double BOA.
+Otherwise, scope out our budget options if you’re still testing the waters.

-If you have general questions about boot design, sizing, and fit, check out the Buyer’s Guide tips or jump to the Price & Value summary.
+If you have general questions about boot design, sizing, and fit, check out the Buyerโ€™s Guide tips or jump to the Price & Value summary.
 Also, make sure to scope out our Comparison Chart to help steer your decision-making.
 Otherwise, dive into our gear guide and scroll through our pinnacle picks for the best snowboard boots of 2024-2025.

 The Best Snowboard Boots of 2024-2025

-• Flex Medium to stiff
+• Flex: Medium to stiff

-• Lacing system Hybrid BOA combines traditional laces with BOA instep adjustment and Velcro power strap
+• Lacing system: Hybrid BOA combines traditional laces with BOA instep adjustment and Velcro power strap

-• Ride style All-mountain
+• Ride style: All-mountain

-• Experience level Advanced to expert
+• Experience level: Advanced to expert

 Pros